WintMyatAung/Group-8/use_case/use_case31.md

 MAIN SUCCESS SCENARIO
 -----
-1. The user provides output of the total population information of the region.
+1. The user provides output of the total population information of the city.

 EXTENSIONS
 -----